-You are certainly welcome to come to the farm and visually and physically inspect sheep you are planning to purchase, before making your final buying commitment.
-That said, most of the year, there are 100-300 sheep here on pasture.
+You are certainly welcome to come to the farm and visually and physically inspect sheep you intend to purchase, before making your final buying commitment.
+That said, most of the year, there are 200-300 sheep here on pasture.
 So, I’m not really set up for “tire kickers” who just want to come peruse the flock and maybe buy something.
 It’s not feasible to wander the pasture and point out sheep that catch your eye, and say “is that one for sale and for how much?”
 I can’t keep track of all those sheep in my head, so any sheep that you point out, I’d have to go look it up on my computer to ascertain whether it’s for sale, and to be able to tell you any information about the animal.
-Only a percentage of the sheep here are for sale as breeding stock, the rest are my “keepers” or are already sold to someone else, or already reserved on the butcher lamb waiting list.
+Only a small percentage of the sheep here are for sale as breeding stock, the rest are my “keepers” or are already sold to someone else, or already reserved on the butcher lamb waiting list.

-I ask that if you need to spend more than an hour here learning or making purchase selections, that you offer to pay an hourly rate for my time in answering questions, or sorting sheep and presenting them for your inspection.
+I ask that if you need to spend more than an hour here learning about sheep, or making purchase selections, that you offer to pay an hourly rate for my time in answering questions, or sorting sheep and presenting them for your inspection.
 If you cannot walk the pasture to view sheep and ask me to bring some up to the barn for viewing, I would charge for that as well (as it’s a couple hours of work to bring them up, then later haul them back out.)
 We are so busy on the farm and there is so much work to do, time is very precious.
 It’s really tough when a potential buyer takes up several hours of time, and then sometimes decides not to even make a purchase.
-But, it is certainly reasonable to ask to inspect animals before buying, as long as this is done in a time-efficient manner.
+But, it is certainly reasonable to ask to inspect animals before buying, as long as thit is is done in a time-efficient manner.
 Thank you for your understanding!